Sampford Courtenay Flower Show, 2018

 A 'gardening' limerick

 Another new class for adults and older children is to write (in your best handwriting!) a limerick on a gardening theme.

 The definition of a limerick is: a kind of humorous verse of five lines, in which the first, second and fifth lines rhyme with each other, and the third and fourth lines, which are shorter, form a rhymed couplet.

 But in his fruit cake he used the wrong flower!

-Notes from the Meeting held on 11th October and provisional first draft of the Schedule for 2018 Flower Show with hints and tips for exhibitors new and old.can be downloaded at the bottom of this page.
+Notes from the meeting held on 11 October 2017 and a schedule for this year's show, with hints and tips for exhibitors new and old, can be downloaded at the bottom of this page.